ctdean/backtick/README.md

 in the queue.

-Polling isn't a great way to run a high volume queue, but using a Postgres table has the advanage of being simple, stable, and being able to easily handle our load.
+Polling isn't a great way to run a high volume queue, but using a Postgres table has the advantage of being simple, stable, and being able to easily handle our load.

 ## Authors